The five steps of Jordan Henderson’s season-long turnaround in reputation

 And the doubters were not silenced as Liverpool thumped Swansea 5-0 in Henderson’s absence, with Philippe Coutinho taking temporary stewardship of the armband.
 And there was a similar outcome in the Champions League as Coutinho led the Reds to a 7-0 victory against Spartak Moscow.

 Praise was also rife for Emre Can, in a run of games which also included an FA Cup Merseyside derby win and the pulsating 4-3 victory over Manchester City in the Premier League, though some supporters did note that the side earned just one clean sheet from eight outings without Henderson.

 Games missed last season due to injury:

 Henderson: 13 https://t.co/ZlgcYEDKiX

 — This Is Anfield (@thisisanfield) August 30, 2017

-After Henderson made a brief appearance in the FA Cup defeat to West Brom, he started and controlled the midfield as Jurgen Klopp’s side defeated Huddersfield by three goals to nil.
+After Henderson made a brief appearance in the FA Cup defeat to West Brom, he started and controlled the midfield as Jurgen Klopp’s side defeated Huddersfield by three goals to nil in January 2018.

 It meant Henderson had led his side to two clean sheets in his last two appearances – after six matches without and 10 goals conceded in the process.